 The methods of hive propagation will be demonstrated using the Splitting Method and Natural Hive Propagation using the Eduction method between a donor and a host hive.
 Also, honey extraction will be demonstrated.
 The session will conclude with the tasting of freshly harvested pot-honey.

 This workshop is delivered by Frank Adcock.
 He acquired his first Tetragonula carbonaria native bee hive in 2001 as a trial to pollinate macadamias.
-This small start evolved into a business, “Nashua Native Bees”, which supplies hives to pre-schools, primary and secondary schools, home gardens and growers of macadamias, avocados and exotic fruits.
-In addition he delivers workshops to schools, landcare groups as well as ACE Lismore.
-Nashua Native Bees have developed a suite of hives to suit our area for pollination and extraction of native bee honey.
+This small start evolved into a business, Nashua Native Bees, which supplies hives to pre-schools, primary and secondary schools, home gardens and growers of avocados, blueberries and exotic fruits.
+In addition, he delivers workshops to schools, Landcare groups as well as ACE Lismore.
+Nashua Native Bees have developed a suite of hives to suit our area for pollination and the harvesting of native bee honey.

 Available in Lismore. see below for details